 - Particle size control: High-speed chopper/mills control the size of the particles and by utilizing the energy input the units provide the same particle size distribution batch after batch.

 - Better temperature control: The dryer has a superior jacket design to control the heating media flow and eliminate hot or cold spots which combine with the Mechanical Fluidized Action to control the product temperature.

 - Multi-step operations: Reaction, mixture, liquid dispersion, and granulation are just a few of the dryer’s capabilities.

 - Reduced material handling: Processall handles multiple operations to reduce the number of times the product needs to be moved or conveyed.

 - Moisture control: The Mechanical Fluidized Action and the particle size control of these dryers allow for manufacturers to receive the same percentage of moisture or solvent levels batch after batch.

 Processall also maintains a fully equipped testing facility in Cincinnati, Ohio designed to provide customers with the data they need to develop their process, scale up to full production and identify the ideal Processall equipment and features to achieve the highest quality product at the desired production volumes.
-We extend an open invitation to all potential customers to bring their product to our test center and get a “hands-on” experience with our technology and capabilities.
+We extend an open invitation to all potential customers to bring their products to our test center and get a “hands-on” experience with our technology and capabilities.

 We also maintain a rental fleet that customers can utilize to do further testing at their facility or employ to minimize their startup costs for a new process.